niketn/DataStructures/README.md

 e) Delete
 f) Split

+Camparing of two linkedlists
+Merge and sort with two linkedlists

+Trees Data-structures programs:
 In BST operations on Tree, The following operations were performed:
 - Insert an element into tree
 - Delete an element from the tree